eskyh/OilSense/README.md

 ## Home Cloud-based Smart Heating Oil Monitoring and Ordering Decision System

-## 1. System Introduction

 This project developed a smart IoT system that combines a **Raspberry Pi Zero** as the central home cloud server (Running **Node-RED** and **MQTT** broker) with distributed smart **ultrasonic sensors** (based on the **D1 Mini-ESP8266**) to monitor home heating oil levels.
-The system sends alerts to your phone when oil levels drop below a set threshold and features **one-button oil ordering** from the best deal in the marketplace.
+The system sends alerts to your phone when oil levels drop below a set threshold and features **one-button oil ordering** from the best available deal in the marketplace.
 This star architecture can be easily extended to other smart home applications, such as sump pit water level monitoring, as shown in Figure 1.